Cristiano Ronaldo's options slim for next club | Man Utd want elite forward

-Napoli, Atletico Madrid, Bayern Munich and Chelsea have previously shown an interest in Manchester United striker Cristiano Ronaldo; United want to bring in an 'elite' forward player and their search would be hastened by the 37-year-old's departure
+Napoli, Atletico Madrid, Bayern Munich and Chelsea have previously shown an interest in Man United striker Cristiano Ronaldo; United want to bring in an 'elite' forward player and their search would be hastened by the 37-year-old's departure; do the club have grounds to sack Ronaldo?

 While Cristiano Ronaldo has slim pickings over his next move Manchester United are already targeting a new elite forward, says Melissa Reddy.